scotcoin/czarblockd/docs/API.rst

 * **num_addresses_used** (*integer*): The number of addresses utilized in the user's wallet (this determines how many addresses we will deterministally generate when the user logs in).
-* **address_aliases** (*list*): A list of zero or objects, with each object having an ``address`` string property, being the Bitcoin base56 address, and an ``alias`` string property, being the textual alias (i.e. nickname) for this address.
+* **address_aliases** (*list*): A list of zero or objects, with each object having an ``address`` string property, being the Czarcoin base56 address, and an ``alias`` string property, being the textual alias (i.e. nickname) for this address.
 Using aliases helps make the wallet more user-friendly.